PMO-HE/X-ray_data_101/0.Software/Installation.md

-There is a map can tell you their relationships, (credit: Mike Nowak 2016)
+There is a map can tell you their relationships (credit: Mike Nowak 2016).

 ![Madrid_HiRes_2016_Intro_to_ISIS](media/Madrid_HiRes_2016_Intro_to_ISIS.jpg)